-3.2 Regional and national policy frameworks for forests
+3.2.
+Regional and national policy frameworks for forests

-Regions and countries have established policy frameworks to deliver on international targets (e.g., the GBF) and their own objectives for forests to secure the many benefits they provide.
-According to the latest global Forest Resources Assessment (FRA), most countries and territories assessed have specific national policies
+Regions and countries have established policy frameworks to deliver on international targets described in Section 3.2 (e.g., the GBF), as well as their own objectives for forests to secure the many benefits they provide (as will be shown via the case studies in Section 5).
+According to the latest Global Forest Resources Assessment (FRA), most countries and territories assessed have specific national policies for forests (164 out of the 187 countries who responded to this question confirmed this) (FAO, 2020).
+National forest policies establish objectives, which may be elucidated via national plans or strategies, and implemented via policy instruments.

-Table 2 provides an indicative and non-exhaustive list of potential policies and policy instruments that evidence about forests reported in SEEA EA accounts can inform.
+Table 1 provides an indicative and non-exhaustive list of potential policies and policy instruments that can be informed by the evidence on forests that is reported in SEEA EA accounts.
+This list was built using the main categories of policy instruments recognized by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
 Forests' governance is also shared, across national (or federal), state (or provincial), and local levels.
 All these multilevel government bodies and their policies will impact the management of forests and the implementation of activities in forests.
-Using the SEEA EA as a common framework to organise information on forests can help bring coherence across these different scales of intervention.
+It is highlighted that using the SEEA EA as a common framework to organise information on forests can help bring coherence across these different scales of intervention.